A Note from NEED:

 More NEED Team Favorites

-• For digitally savvy students, have them explore Digital Energy and create their own graphics to showcase a topic.
+- For digitally savvy students, have them create their own graphics to showcase a topic and present via PPT or Google Doc.

 Road Trip – Energy is required to transport you from place to place.
 In the United States, the transportation sector consumes 29 percent of total energy supply and is responsible for about one-third of the greenhouse gases emitted each year.
 This activity has students plan a road trip to think about their fuel consumption as it relates to CO2 emissions.
 Find this activity in NEED’s Exploring Climate Science guide, Climate Sampler, Oil, Natural Gas, and Their Energy guide, and Transportation Trio sampler.
 This helpful digital template created by NEED teacher Rob Griegoliet is great!